India nuke enrichment plant expansion operational in 2015 - IHS

 The pact exempts military facilities and stockpiles of nuclear fuel from scrutiny by the International Atomic Energy Agency, a United Nations watchdog.
 The Mysore plant is not subject to IAEA safeguards.
 The IAEA declined to comment.

-The exemption, granted by the administration of President George W. Bush, faced opposition from China and Pakistan, India's regional rivals, and European nations who said it would undermine efforts to control the spread of nuclear weapons.
+The exemption, granted by the administration of former U.S. President George W. Bush, faced opposition from China and Pakistan - India's regional rivals - as well as European countries, which said it would undermine efforts to control the spread of nuclear weapons.

+In Washington, a State Department spokeswoman played down the IHS Jane's report, saying the United States remained committed to its civil nuclear deal and strategic relationship with India.

+"It's one report ...
+We're not in a position to speculate on its conclusions," said State Department spokeswoman Jen Psaki.

 SATELLITE VIEW